josefrenzy/cumplo/README.md

 Este es el contenedor Docker del servidor (backend) admin-mx, celery, Base de datos Mysql

-## Comenzando
+## Beginning

-This instructions i’ll allow you to get a copy of the project working local into your computer for purposes of development and test.
+This instructions i'll allow you to get a copy of the project working local into your computer for purposes of development and test.

-Estas instrucciones te permitirán obtener una copia del proyecto en funcionamiento en tu maquina local para propósitos de desarrollo y pruebas.

-Mira **Deployment** para conocer como desplegar el proyecto

 ### Pre-requisitos
 Que cosas necesitas para poder ejecutar de manera exitosa tu aplicación.